* This is the Consumer Version. *

 Contact dermatitis is skin inflammation caused by direct contact with a particular substance.
 The rash is very itchy, is confined to a specific area, and often has clearly defined boundaries.

-Substances can cause skin inflammation by one of two mechanisms—irritation (irritant contact dermatitis) or allergic reaction (allergic contact dermatitis).
+Substances can cause skin inflammation by one of two mechanisms:

 This type of dermatitis is a reaction by the body's immune system to a substance contacting the skin.
+When the skin first comes into contact with the substance, the skin becomes sensitized to that substance.
 Sometimes a person can be sensitized by only one exposure, and other times sensitization occurs only after many exposures to a substance.
 After a person is sensitized, the next exposure causes intense itching and dermatitis within 4 to 24 hours, although some people, particularly older people, do not develop a reaction for 3 to 4 days.

-Sometimes contact dermatitis results only after a person touches certain substances and then exposes the skin to sunlight (photoallergic or phototoxic contact dermatitis).
-Such substances include sunscreens, aftershave lotions, certain perfumes, certain antibiotics applied to the skin, coal tar, and oils.
+Sometimes contact dermatitis results only after a person touches certain substances and then exposes the skin to sunlight (photoallergic or phototoxic contact dermatitis—see Chemical photosensitivity).
+Such substances include

 Determining the cause of contact dermatitis is not always easy.
-The person's occupation, hobbies, household duties, vacations, clothing, topical drug use, cosmetics, and household members' activities must be considered.
+The person's occupation, hobbies, household duties, travel, clothing, use of topical drugs (drugs applied to the skin), cosmetics, and household members' activities must be considered.
 Most people are unaware of all the substances that touch their skin.
-Often, the location of the initial rash is an important clue, particularly if it occurs under an item of clothing or jewelry or only in areas exposed to sunlight.
+Often, the location and pattern of the initial rash provide an important clue, particularly if the rash occurs under an item of clothing or jewelry or only in areas exposed to sunlight.
 However, many substances that people touch with their hands are unknowingly transferred to the face, where the more sensitive facial skin may react even if the hands do not.

 The use test, in which a suspected substance is applied far from the original area of contact dermatitis (usually on the forearm), is useful when perfumes, shampoos, or other substances used in the home are suspected.